 How do I request a postponement?

 All postponement requests must be in writing and must be sent to both the Hearing Officer and the opposing party.
 The request should explain why you need the postponement.
-If you are requesting a postponement of the due process hearing, you must request the postponement at least five business days before the scheduled hearing date.
+If you are requesting a postponement of the due process hearing, you must request the postponement at least six (6) business days before the scheduled hearing date.
 Your request should also include the length of the postponement sought and or alternate dates that you are available for hearing.
 Parties may also jointly request a postponement.
+A hearing officer may not unilaterally extend the timelines.
+Reasonable extensions (postponements) will be granted for good cause (except for expedited and accelerated requests, as discussed above) and documented in writing and include the reasons for the extension and the specific length of the extension.

 Can I request to postpone events and deadlines other than the Hearing?
 For example, responses to motions or discovery deadlines?